brucemcminn/brucemcminn/README.md

 Hello.
-I'm beginning a career in data analysis.
-I would be very interested in collaborating on any projects.
+I am a senior programmer analyst, interested in data engineering.
+I build cloud-based pipelines using Python, AWS, OCI, and Power BI.
-I'm interested in weather, boats, and snowboarding.
+Based in the Pacific Northwest.